Switchful Logo

 2.5

-Sharing a subscription and watching on the go are harder than they should be
+Sharing a subscription and watching on-the-go can be difficult

-Sling’s app and browser experience are alright, but they both feel a little downgraded from pricier streaming services like YouTubeTV and DIRECTV STREAM.
+Sling TV's app and browser experiences are just fine, but they don't have the premium look and feel of pricier streaming services like YouTubeTV and DIRECTV STREAM.

 Ability to watch: Good

-The browser and app interfaces were generally easy to use, and Sling is compatible with a ton of devices.
-Sling says you can run it on just a 5 Mbps internet connection but recommends at least 25 Mbps.
-When we tested it, Sling was laggy on a cell signal connection, but that’s not uncommon.
+The browser and app interfaces were generally easy to use, and Sling TV is compatible with a ton of devices.
+Sling TV says you can run it on just a 5 Mbps internet connection but recommends at least 25 Mbps.
+When we tested it, Sling TV was laggy on a cell signal connection, but that’s not uncommon.
 And when it comes to watching shows on the go, there are a few areas where Sling can improve.

 If you’re looking for 4K content, you won’t find it here.
 Live content streams in 720p and on-demand content is 1080p.